 If you are interested in browsing the library stacks for titles related to African American Studies, a good place to start is the lower level of the McNichols Campus Library in the E184-E185 call number range.
 However, books on African Americans may be found throughout the collection.
 To get a sense of additional potentially useful subject headings - and corresponding Library of Congress call numbers, which determine where books are housed on the shelves - please visit Princeton University Library's Browsing African American Studies page.
 These comprehensive tables illustrate areas in which other relevant books may be found.
 Please note, however, that the Detroit Mercy Libraries may not have books in all of these call number ranges.

 The words you use to search for books and other resources matter.
 They will determine your search results.
 Be creative as you develop your list of search terminology.
-Consider synonyms and try to think of as many ways of saying the same thing as possible.
+Consider synonyms and think of as many ways of saying the same thing as possible.
 Placing your terms in quotation marks will ensure the term is searched for as a phrase.
 McNichols Campus librarians are available to help develop search strategies.

 Some potential terms that may help start your African American Studies research include: